taufansatrio/Applozic-Web-Plugin/README.md

 More details here:
 https://www.applozic.com/developers.html#applozic-web-plugin-getting-started

-Applozic is the best android chat sdk, still not convinced?
+Applozic is the best chat web plugin, still not convinced?
 Write to us at github@applozic.com and we will be happy to schedule a demo for you.